batkinson/Maven-Pack200-Plugin/README.md

 ## Configuration

-You configure the plugin, you configure it as you would any maven plugin, in the project object model file, pom.xml.
+You configure the plugin as you would any maven plugin, in the project object model file, pom.xml.
 At a minimum, you need to declare the plugin and bind it to your build's phases.

 The following example configures the plugin to run twice: